anival-github/task-processing-app/README.md

       ```bash
       npm install
       ```
-    - Configure the backend endpoints in `frontend/src/environments/environment.ts` (and potentially `environment.prod.ts` for production builds) using the URLs from the backend deployment:
+    - Configure the backend endpoints in `frontend/src/environments/environment.ts` using the URLs from the backend deployment:
       - Set `apiUrl`
       - Set `wsUrl`